-The attorneys at Clark, Clark & Noonan, LLC have experience defending the accused for numerous types of crimes ranging in severity.
+The criminal attorneys at Clark & Noonan, LLC have experience defending the accused for numerous types of crimes ranging from indictable offenses to disorderly persons offenses.
 Their background as former prosecutors provide unmatched insight that will no doubt increase the likelihood of achieving a desirable outcome.

-What Happens if I Miss My Court Date?
+What Happens if I Miss My Court Date in New Jersey?